 Pros

-Flexible work schedule allowing drivers to control their own hours
+Flexible working schedule allowing self-regulated hours

 Cons